owaits/ScreenMonkey.Help/reference/clipTypes/ImageClip.md

 Using the toolbar buttons you can also configure the options for all new image clips.

-- **Load Default Style** Apply the default set of options previously saved for this show
+- **Load Default Style** Apply the default set of options previously saved for this show.
 - **Set As Default Style** Save the current set of options as defaults and use them for all new image clips in this show.

 ## Use an Image Clip in a show